 Guide to the Best Tea Rooms in Paris

 Looking for teatime addresses in the City of Light?
-Let me be your local guide to the best tea rooms in Paris – with my personal selection of ‘salons de thé‘ (pronounced: ‘salon de tay’) by location.
+Let me be your local guide to the best tea rooms in Paris – with my personal selection of ‘salons de thé‘ (pronounced: ‘salon de tay’).
 Includes details of their speciality pastries from hotels and historical restaurants to cosy teatimes for all budgets.

 Do the French have Tea Time?